Experienced Domestic Violence Attorney

 Law Firm Specializing in Domestic Violence Cases and Restraining Orders Filed in the Inland Empire of Southern California

-The Domestic Violence Prevention Act (commencing with Family Code Section 6200), outlines what is considered ‘domestic violence’ in the family court system of California.
+The Domestic Violence Prevention Act (commencing with Family Code § 6200), outlines what is considered ‘domestic violence’ in the family court system of California.
 Domestic violence is abuse or the threat of abuse when the person being abused and the abuser are or have been in an intimate relationship (married or domestic partners, dating or used to date, live or lived together, or have a child together).
-It is also when the abused person and the abusive person are closely related by blood or by marriage.
+Domestic violence can also occur when the abused person and the abusive person are closely related by blood or by marriage.

 Abuse can come in many forms, but generally falls into one or more of the following categories: